 - Did Emanuel Swedenborg Influence LDS Doctrine?, Sunstone, Craig Miller, Jan 2002 (full text here)

 - Isaac Galland letter to Joseph Smith, July 24, 1839

 Origin of Telestial

-The Book of Abraham constitutes the theological basis for the LDS Church’s long standing racial discrimination against blacks, now admitted by the Church to be error and mere policy – even though it was considered doctrine until 1978.
+The Book of Abraham constitutes a theological justification for the LDS Church’s long-standing racial discrimination against blacks, now admitted by the Church to be error and mere policy – even though it was considered doctrine until 1978.
 The lifting of the race ban, as well as the Church’s Race and The Priesthood essay, effectively repudiate standing Book of Abraham doctrine.

 The LDS essay Historicity of the Book of Abraham presents a number of problematic arguments and citations taken out of context.
-Above all, many take particular exception to this seemingly positive citation from Warren Parish, Smith’s trusted scribe: “I have set by his side and penned down the translation of the Egyptian hieroglyphics as he claimed to receive it by direct inspiration of Heaven…” Well that seems straightforward and supportive enough doesn’t it – a loyal scribe recounting his faithful labors?
+Above all, critics take exception to the Church’s use of a seemingly positive citation from Warren Parish’s letter to the Editor of the Painesville Republican in February of 1838.
+“I have set by his side and penned down the translation of the Egyptian hieroglyphics as he claimed to receive it by direct inspiration of Heaven…” Taken out of context, the clipped quote implies that Smith’s trusted scribe was reminiscing on his faithful labors.

 - LDS Gospel Topics Essay – Translation & Historicity of Book of Abraham